Adding a Zip to an In-seam Pocket

-I decided to adapt McCall's 7512 so it fastens with a chunky industrial zip!
+I decided to adapt McCall's 7512 so it fastens with a chunky exposed metal zip!
 Hence adding metal zips to the in-seam pockets seemed the right thing to do.

 Machine from the cut edge, leave the needle in the fabric to turn a right angle.
 Stitch down the marked line, then turn to stitch back to the edge.